RoamWonder/book_reading-summary/README.md

 The summary will write in English no matter the books are publish in which language.

 For the English is not RoamWonder's mother tongue, there will be some uncorrect syntax or vocabulary, I hope you can assist me with [Contributing](CONTRIBUTING.md).
-Thank you...
+Thank you so much...

 ## About the Books